poac-dev/poac/CONTRIBUTING.md

 # Contributing

+Given our limited resources, we do not review PRs that fail to adhere to this document.

-Please note we have a [code of conduct](https://github.com/poac-dev/.github/blob/main/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Note that we have a [code of conduct](https://github.com/poac-dev/.github/blob/main/CODE_OF_CONDUCT.md), follow it in all your interactions with the project.

 You can ignore sections marked as "Under Construction".